Derek Blighe

 Derek Blighe (born 1980) is an Irish far-right anti-immigration political activist.
-A construction worker by trade, Blighe immigrated to Canada during the Post-2008 Irish economic downturn.
-Following his return to Ireland in 2019, Blighe became politically active during the 2022–2023 Irish anti-immigration protests, in which he became active as a self-described "citizen journalist".
+A construction worker by trade, Blighe was an economic migrant to Canada during the post-2008 Irish economic downturn.
+Following his return to Ireland in 2019, Blighe became politically active during the Irish anti-immigration protests, in which he acted as a self-described "citizen journalist".
 This involved him attending, filming and promoting anti-immigration protests across Ireland.
 As part of this activism, Blighe has promoted the great replacement conspiracy theory as explaining the basis for immigration into Ireland.
-In 2023, he became the leader of a registered political party "Ireland First", with anti-immigration as the main plank of its platform.
+In 2023, he became the leader of a registered political party Ireland First, with anti-immigration as the main plank of its platform.
+In April 2025, Blighe announced he had quit the Ireland First party and said he wanted to “resume other ambitions” and “cannot be involved in party politics at the moment”.

 Background

-Blighe was born in 1980 in Rylane, a small village 40 minutes north-west of Cork City by car.
+Blighe was born in 1980 in Rylane, a small village approximately 30 km north-west of Cork City.
 His father, Denis Blighe, was a trade unionist and supporter of the socialist politician Joe Sherlock, a member of the Workers' Party and later the Democratic Left.
 In 2001 Denis Blighe was active in defending refugees from criticism; he wrote a number of letters to the Irish Examiner expressing the view that refugees were "working in non-union jobs, are being exploited by low wages" and "Refugees find it difficult to find accommodation.
 People tell them to come and see the property and say they will call them back, but the phone never rings.
 Some landlords seem to have a problem with them".

 After leaving secondary school, Blighe became a bricklayer.
-Following the collapse of the Celtic Tiger in the late 2000s, Blighe immigrated to Calgary in Alberta, Canada.
+Following the collapse of the Celtic Tiger in the late 2000s, Blighe emigrated to Calgary in Alberta, Canada.